Patterson-Sullivan theory for Anosov subgroups: Hausdorff density

-and switching the role of $y$ and $z$ in the above we also obtain the reverse inequality.
+and by switching the role of $y$ and $z$ in the above we also obtain the reverse inequality.
 Hence

-which proves conformality.
+which proves $\tb$-conformality.
 Suppose that $y = \g z$ for some $\g\in \G$.
 Then for any $B\in \B(\LT)$,

 and $\G$-invariance also follows.
-Therefore, $\H^\beta$ is a conformal $Z$-density of dimension $\beta\e$. \end{proof}
+Therefore, $\H^{\tb,\epsilon,\beta}$ is a conformal $Z$-density of dimension $\beta\e$. \end{proof}

-\begin{rem} \begin{enumerate} \item Note that if such a family $\{\H_z^\beta\mid z\in Z\}$ exists, then it may be extended to a {\em full} conformal density via the correspondence in (\ref{eqn:Adensity}).
+\begin{rem}\leavevmode \begin{enumerate} \item Note that if such a family $\{\H_z^{\tb,\epsilon,\beta}\mid z\in Z\}$ exists, then it may be extended to a {\em full} $\tb$-conformal density via the correspondence in (\ref{eqn:Adensity}).

-\item By the uniqueness of conformal density (Theorem \ref{cor:uniqueAnosovDensity}), the number $\beta$ in Proposition \ref{prop:hd} equals to $\dF/\e$.
+\item By the uniqueness of $\tb$-conformal density (Theorem \ref{cor:uniqueAnosovDensity}), the number $\beta$ in Proposition \ref{prop:hd} equals to $\dF/\e$.

-\item In the following we shall see that, indeed, the $\dF/\e$-dimensional Hausdorff measure $\H^{\dF/\e}_x$ is finite and non-null (i.e., it satisfies (\ref{eqn:hd})). \end{enumerate} \end{rem}
+\item In the following we shall see that, indeed, the $\dF/\e$-dimensional Hausdorff measure $\H^{\tb,\epsilon,\frac{\dF}{\e}}_x$ is finite and non-null (i.e., it satisfies (\ref{eqn:hd})). \end{enumerate} \end{rem}

-Next we show that if $\beta = \dF/\e$, then the $\beta$-dimensional Hausdorff measure $\H^{\beta}_x$ satisfies (\ref{eqn:hd}).
-Let us first discuss the simpler case, namely, when the Finsler pseudo-metric $\df$ is a metric.
-There is an abundance of examples when this occurs, e.g., in the case when $X = G/K$ is an irreducible symmetric space.
+Next we show that if $\beta = \dF/\e$, then the $\beta$-dimensional Hausdorff measure $\H^{\tb,\epsilon,\beta}_x$ satisfies (\ref{eqn:hd}).
+Let us first discuss the simpler case, namely, when the pseudo-metric $\df$ is a metric.
+There is an abundance of examples when this occurs, e.g., in the case when $X = G/K$ is an irreducible symmetric space (i.e., $G$ is simple).

 Let $(Y,d)$ be a proper, geodesic, Gromov hyperbolic metric space and $\G$ be a nonelementary discrete group of isometries acting properly discontinuously on $Y$.
 Let $\L$ be the limit set of $\G$ in $\vb Y$.
-Further, assume that $\G$ is {\em quasiconvex-cocompact}, i.e., the quasiconvex hull $\mr{QCH}(\L)$ is nonempty and the quotient $\mr{QCH}(\L)/\G$ is compact.
+Further, assume that $\G$ is {\em quasiconvex-cocompact}, i.e., the quasiconvex hull $\mr{QCH}(\L)$ is nonempty and $\mr{QCH}(\L)/\G$ is compact.
 In \cite{MR1214072}, Coornaert proved the following result. \begin{thm}[{\cite[Cor.
 7.6]{MR1214072}}] Suppose that the critical exponent $\d$ of $\G$ is finite.
-Then the $\d$-dimensional Hausdorff measure on $\L$ with respect to a Gromov metric $\dg{}$ is finite and non-null. \end{thm}
+Then the $\d$-dimensional Hausdorff measure on $\L$ with respect to a Gromov metric $D$ is finite and non-null. \end{thm}